Two results on the Dunkl maximal operator: Behavior of the Dunkl maximal operator in the scalar case

 from which we can deduce that

-Since $\{H_t^{W}\}_{t\geqslant0}$ is a semi-group which satisfies the contraction property on $L^p(\mu_\kappa^W)$ (Theorem \ref{rosch}), the first point of the Hopf-Dunford-Schwartz ergodic theorem implies the desired conclusion and we are left with the task of establishing \eqref{tempconst}.
-Let $n$ be an integer.
-We first prove that we have for every $y \in \mathbb{R}^d$
+Since $\{H_t^{W}\}_{t\geqslant0}$ is a semigroup which satisfies the contraction property on $L^p(\mu_\kappa^W)$ (Theorem \ref{rosch}), the first point of the Hopf-Dunford-Schwartz ergodic theorem implies the desired conclusion and we are left with the task of establishing \eqref{tempconst}.